 Clicking the "Edit Visual Grid" button (or the F3 hotkey on your keyboard) opens up a spreadsheet where you can edit the data in your Visual Grid.
 The spreadsheet is "live", meaning that any values you enter in the spreadsheet will automatically update in the Visual Grid once you commit them (by pressing Enter or Tab).

-The Modifier Stack is where your design rules will show up when you start adding them.
+The Rule Stack is where your design rules will show up when you start adding them.
 You can add one by clicking the + icon at the bottom, or you can use the hotkeys Ctrl+Enter.
-We'll come back to adding Modifiers.
-The important thing to remember with the Modifier Stack is exactly that - a stack of modifiers.
-That means that when you add modifiers, you stack them on top of each other.
-Modifiers are applied by Grunt bottom-up so that modifiers further to the top may "overwrite" those further down.
-We'll take an in-depth look at modifiers and the modifier stack later.
+We'll come back to adding rules.
+The important thing to remember with the Rule Stack is exactly that - a stack of rules.
+That means that when you add rules, you stack them on top of each other.
+Rules are applied by Grunt bottom-up so that rules further to the top may "overwrite" those further down.
+We'll take an in-depth look at rules and the rule stack later.

 - Visual Grid settings